What Chemicals Make up Crackle Glaze?

 • You should learn to explore the ratios of this and work to see how you can control the crazing

 Crazing is a great pottery technique if you’re looking to create a more decorative piece rather than something functional.
-The main focus here with crackle glaze, however, is to realize that you should manipulate the different chemicals within this in order to create the best pottery that you can.
+The main focus here with crackle glaze, however, is to realize that you should manipulate the different chemicals within this to create the best pottery that you can.

 crackle glaze